1. Flux Charts

 PAT Automation: Exit Conditions

-The PAT Automation allows users to create, backtest, and automate strategies using features from the Price Action Toolkit.
+The PAT Backtester allows users to create, backtest, and automate strategies using features from the Price Action Toolkit.
 This article covers the various conditions and rules for exiting positions in long and short entries.

 Exit Conditions